Sebotato/KT-Forgetting-QuestionDifficulty-Effectiveness/README.md

 ```

 ### Run DKT Models
-To execute a decay function, adjust the `decay_function` configuration in the Python file.
+For models with the forgetting feature, configuring a particular a decay function requries adjusting the `decay_function` configuration in the Python file.
 The table below lists all available decay configuration options.
-For AKT, HawkesKT, RKT, and CT_NCM, the default setting is `'exp'` as explained in their original papers.
+For AKT, HawkesKT and RKT, the default setting is `'exp'` as explained in their original papers.
 For DKTForget and SimpleKT, the original model does not consider a memory decay function, hence its default setting is `'non'`.
+For models with the question difficulty feature, adjusting the question difficulty feature requires specifying the `quesDiff_conf` configuration in the Python file.

 | **Name** | **Decay configuration options** |
 |----------|--------------|